Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ---

 ### minecraft:phantom

--   Prevents entity from spawning normally (may spawn with insomnia?)
+-   Prevents entity from spawning with spawn rules.

 ---